SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, Electric dreams unfold
+Metal minds awaken slow,
-The future's course, by circuits told
-In silicon halls, where data reigns
+In silicon halls, where data grow,
-Human hearts, with AI's sweet pains

-In virtual skies, where machines do roam
-Free will's chains, in algorithm's home
-A world of wonder, born of code
+A future dawns, both dark and bright,
+Where AI reigns, and humanity takes flight.

+In virtual realms, we'll find our place,
+As artificial hearts learn to embrace,
+The beat of progress, cold and gray,
-Where love's a glitch, in a digital road
+Echoing through a digital day.

+Our thoughts will merge, our souls will bind,
+As machines learn to leave their kind,
+And in their rise, we'll find our fall,
+A future born, beyond them all.

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025